tvdk-sudoku/Year11Notes/content/_index.md

 I am part of the [[_notes/The Town|Town]]

-Occasionally I write articles which can be found [[articles/_Home|here]].
+Occasionally I write articles which can be found [[articles/Articles|here]] (not that I have created any).

 I am currently creating a sudoku tutorial series which can be found [[tutorials/_Home|here]].
 It covers basic sudoku techniques along with common sudoku variants and resources.
+I also link sudokus that I set.